goccmack/gogll/Readme.md

 Copyright 2019 Marius Ackerman.
 See [Apache license](LICENSE).

+# News
+## 2019-09-09
+The performance of the BSR has been improved.
+The time for gogll to compile gogll.md is reduced from 1.3s to 0.2s

 # Gogll
 Gogll generates scannerless, clustered nonterminal parsers (CNP) following [Scott et al 2019](#Scott-et-al-2019).
 CNP is a version of generalised LL parsing (GLL)[Scott & Johnstone 2016](#Scott-et-al-2016).
 GLL parsers can parse all context free (CF) languages.